Niamh Charles: Chelsea

 Following Liverpool's relegation at the end of the 2019–20 season, Charles signed for Chelsea.
 Although primarily a forward in her youth and Liverpool days, Chelsea coach Emma Hayes deployed her as a full back or wing back on either flank.
 She won the treble in her first season, and was also the youngest starter on either side in the Champions League final, where Chelsea lost to Barcelona.

 Charles won the double with Chelsea the season after, for a third time in 2022–23, establishing herself as a regular starter.
 A fourth consecutive title followed in the 2023-24 season when Charles also made the WSL team of the year.
 She suffered a dislocated shoulder in a pre-season friendly against Feyenoord, delaying her first competitive appearance under new coach Sonia Bompastor until December 2024.
 Under Bompastor, Chelsea remained unbeaten domestically through the season, clinching a second treble in four years with their FA Cup final win over Manchester United on 18 May 2025.

+Her 2025-26 season was also disrupted by injury, with a series of ankle issues keeping her out for several months.
+Charles returned to first-team action in March 2026 and although Chelsea retained the League Cup, they lost their relentless grip on the title, finishing third behind eventual champions Manchester City.

+Manchester City

+On 10 July 2026, it was announced that Charles had signed for Manchester City on a three-year contract for a reported fee of £500,000.